samuelmaina/samuelmaina/README.md

 <h3> &nbsp;👩🏾‍💻 About Me </h3>

 I am a Computer Science student currently immersed in the world of Computer Science, Software development and Mathematics.
-I love adhering to clean code practices and practices.I love learning from other people and sources.Hoping to change the world 🦸‍.
+I love adhering to clean code practices and principles.I love learning from other people and sources.Hoping to change the world 🦸‍.
 <center>
 <table>
   <tr>